Show Menu

 stimulabat Claudium consuleret rei publicae, Britannici pueritiam robore circumdaret:

-he was urging Claudius to look to the interest of the State and surround the boyhood of Britannicus witha source of strength;
+he was urging Claudius to look to the interest of the State and surround the boyhood of Britannicus with a source of strength;

 sic apud divum Augustum, quamquam nepotibus subnixum, viguisse privignos;